stratis-storage/stratis-docs/content/multi-threading.md

 threading is intended to solve, but lay the essential foundation for multi- threaded event handling.

-We have chosen to implement multi-threading using the Rust [tokio] crate.
+We have chosen to implement multi-threading using the Rust [tokio] and [async-std] crates.
 The alternative is to use operating system threads explicitly via the Rust standard library [thread] module.
 We have chosen `tokio` in order to get the benefits of code reuse from the `tokio` runtime, and because we expect that this choice will allow stratisd to operate efficiently while consuming fewer operating system resources.

-Before discussing tokio, however, it is necessary to discuss the Rust keyword `async` and the operator, `await`.
+Before discussing `tokio`, however, it is necessary to discuss the Rust keyword `async` and the operator, `await`.

 async, await, and Future